felyCo/Snowflake-Masterclass/Overview/README.md

 -GCP
 -Azure

-Cloud Native SaaS >>> Provides a web interface and APIs to connect to serverless, cloud-based scalable services
+Snowflake is a Cloud Native SaaS >>> Provides a web interface and APIs to connect to serverless, cloud-based scalable services